• Skip to primary navigation

 An impressive burger bar with homemade potato rolls from the pastry class and several burger sauces to choose from

 With our final exam behind us, which I’m happy to say was my best exam yet, we were able to focus on the culminating event of cooking school- Restaurant Week.
 This is where members of the community, guests of students, visiting chefs, etc. come in for lunch.
 It is run like a restaurant- there are two seatings, servers, line cooks, head chef, etc. We played all the parts (except head chef!) and it was definitely eye opening for me.
 At the time I had zero experience in the front of the house or back of the house of a restaurant, but nearly all of us felt more comfortable in the back of the house.
 This may seem obvious, we are professionally trained cooks, but the front of the house details are what really make a restaurant run smoothly.
-Serving people good food is a lot easier (to me!) than understanding someone’s dietary restrictions, remembering to bring them their second glass of wine, bringing a fresh spoon for dessert, keeping their water glass full, delivering the right plate to the correct person (darn you person at table 2, seat 3 that moved to seat 5!), removing their dirty plate in a timely fashion, etc. It’s no joke.
+Personally, preparing food is a lot easier than taking orders, understanding someone’s dietary restrictions, remembering to bring them their second glass of wine, bringing a fresh spoon for dessert, keeping their water glass full, delivering the right plate to the correct person (darn you person at table 2, seat 3 that moved to seat 5!), removing their dirty plate in a timely fashion, etc. It’s no joke.
 I have a whole new appreciation for all people that work in restaurants with this experience.

 Delicious menu items